Patients' Guide to Spine Surgery

 Please Note: this is a guide only and each case is assessed on an individual basis during recovery

 Usually the ward clerk will schedule a postoperative appointment prior to your discharge or you may be asked to contact our rooms from home.
-If so, please remember to contact Mr Malham’s rooms as soon as possible to schedule this postoperative appointment.
+If so, please remember to contact Prof. Malham’s rooms as soon as possible to schedule this postoperative appointment.

 Be Prepared Checklist